backdrop/backdrop-issues/procedures/issue-template--release--minor.md

 - [ ] Update the [Tugboat repository's](https://github.com/backdrop-ops/tugboat-demos) `config.yml` file to link to the new core release @bwpanda
   - [ ] Make new matching tag for Tugboat repo @bwpanda
   - [ ] Build new [Tugboat preview](https://dashboard.tugboat.qa/5fa46514c62ba02c640d3a67) (with no base) from new tag (then make it a base preview) @bwpanda
+  - [ ] Unset all base previews except the new one, and delete all previews from two releases ago (i.e. keep last two versions only) @bwpanda
   - [ ] Update [backdropcms.org](https://backdropcms.org/admin/config/services/tugboat) to use the new Tugboat tag @bwpanda
-  - [ ] Delete [Tugboat base preview](https://dashboard.tugboat.qa/5fa46514c62ba02c640d3a67) from two releases ago (i.e. keep last two versions only) @bwpanda
 - [ ] Create a PR to update the [Platform.sh Backdrop repository](https://github.com/platformsh/template-builder/blob/master/project/backdrop.py) @jenlampton
 - [ ] Push the minor release to the [Backdrop Composer repository](https://github.com/backdrop-ops/backdrop-composer) @serundeputy
 - [ ] Update the [Backdrop Docker repository](https://github.com/backdrop-ops/backdrop-docker) ???